palantir/policy-bot/README.md

 The details view for a pull request shows the users, organizations, teams, and permission levels that are reqired to approve each rule.
-When the `options.expand_required_reviewers` server option is set, `policy-bot` expands these to show the list of users whose approval will satify each rule.
+When the `options.expand_required_reviewers` server option is set, `policy-bot` expands these to show the list of users whose approval will satisfy each rule.
 This can make it easier for developers to figure out who they should ask for approval.

 Like with review requests, when expanding permission levels only users with